kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

   I resolved to pack all my books until the wee hours of the morning.

 ## Then I came across items from my past
-- I found robots I had made, woodworking stuff, welded stuff, craftshanks, four-bar linkages and sketchbooks, as well as hand draftings I had made.
+- I found robots I had made, woodworking stuff, welded stuff, craftshanks, four-bar linkages and sketchbooks, 3D printed    objects, as well as hand draftings I had made.
 There were books on joinery and electronics and an entire stack of PCBs.
 I was overjoyed when I discovered that my robot still worked.